 In July 2012, the Authority was awarded a NFP Servicer loan servicing contract by the Department of Education to service loans owned by the Department of Education in its Direct Loan Program under the Higher Education Act.
 The Authority earns a monthly servicing fee pursuant to the NFP Servicer loan servicing contract based on the number of borrower accounts.
-As of June 30, 2022, the Authority was servicing approximately 1,184,000 borrowers with an aggregate principal balance of approximately \$22,785,448,000 compared to approximately 907,000 borrowers with an aggregate principal balance of approximately \$17,658,455,000 at June 30, 2021.
-The Department issued contract modifications to the Authority to exercise their Optional Ordering Period.
-The period of performance for the Authority's contract has been extended through December 31, 2023.
+During fiscal year 2023, USDE determined that it would not extend OSLA's loan servicing contract which expires December 31, 2023.
+USDE required OSLA to transfer its entire Direct Loan portfolio to another servicer during the 4th quarter of fiscal 2023, and no USDE loans were serviced at June 30, 2023.